faresbougourzi/Covid-19-Infection-Percentage-Estimation-Challenge/README.md

 ## The competition schedules:
 The challenge schedule will be as follow:

-* 15/10/2021:  Train and Validation data release. :heavy_check_mark:
+* 31/11/2021:  Train and Validation data release.

-* 15/11/2021:  Testing datasets release.
+* 25/12/2021:  Testing datasets release.

-* 30/11/2022:  Challenge ends.
+* 31/12/2021:  Challenge ends.

-* 10/12/2021:  Top 5 teams should send their packages that contain theircodes to be checked.
+* 10/01/2022:  Top 5 teams should send their packages that contain their codes to be checked.

-* 20/12/2021:  After checking the codes, the Top 5 teams will be notified tosend their papers.
+* 20/01/2022:  After checking the codes, the Top 5 teams will be notified to send their papers.

-* 15/01/2022:  deadline to submit their papers.
+* 10/02/2022:  deadline to submit their papers.

-* 20/01/2022:  Papers reviewing ends.
+* 20/02/2022:  Papers reviewing ends.

 ## Evaluation: